aagit/ripgrep-edit/README.md

 - `-A, --after-context <N>`: Lines of context to show after each match
 - `-B, --before-context <N>`: Lines of context to show before each match
 - `--require-all-files`: Require all files in ripgrep output to be present in the edited file
-- `--context-separator <SEPARATOR>`: Separator string between snippnets
+- `--context-separator <SEPARATOR>`: Separator string between snippets
+- `--filename-prefix <PREFIX>`: Prefix for filename lines (default: "-- /")
+- `-S, --smart-case`: Enable smart case search
+- `-i, --ignore-case`: Ignore case distinctions
+- `-w, --word-regexp`: Force pattern to match only whole words
+- `-U, --multiline`: Enable multiline matching
+- `--multiline-dotall`: Enable dotall mode for multiline matching

 ## Examples